chintan9/plyr-react/README.md

 To open the Styleguide manualy open your Browser and navigate to [http://localhost:6060](http://localhost:6060).
 Start developing your components in `src/lib/components` folder and update the `src/lib/index.js` file acordingly.
 Always provide an `YourComponent.examples.md` file, so your component will show up in the Styleguide.
-You can refer to example `Button` component, but i think you'll get the idea.
+You can refer to example `PlyrComponent` component, but i think you'll get the idea.

 ### Proposals (Babel)
 For smoother development some Babel plugin are included